Teeth whitening and dental procedure and can only be carried out by the dentist, in this blog post we discuss this important issue.

 For a few years now teeth whitening has been one of the most popular treatments in any dental practice, and this is true of our St John’s Wood practice too.
 But why is this?
 Why is teeth whitening so popular?

-It is one of the few treatments in dentistry that is almost completely elective, in other words virtually everyone is able to have teeth whitening without any other form of treatment.
+It is one of the few treatments in dentistry that is almost completely elective, in other words virtually everyone can have teeth whitening without any other form of treatment.
 It is also one of the most cost-effective ways of whitening your smile, and we all know that a whiter smile gives you more confidence.

-So let’s look at the process of teeth whitening, what actually is it?
+So let’s look at the process of teeth whitening, what is it?

 The General Dental Council is the organisation which oversees dentistry in the United Kingdom and it has recently prosecuted a beautician for carrying out teeth whitening.
 As recently as third of August 2012 this beautician faced two charges at Preston Magistrates Court.